yazz/VisualJS/README.md

 ### Is Coils for me?
 Clojure on Coils may be for you if you can answer yes to the following:

 1. You want a batteries included opinionated web framework like Rails or Meteor
 2. You believe that Clojure/Clojurescript is cool
 3. The Postgres database and SQL is a good match for your problem domain
+4. You want framework where the author cares about the maintenance of your webapp